Hulk Hogan

 Hulk Hogan and Linda Claridge with their children

-In 2007, it was revealed that the couple had separated.
-Linda filed for divorce, suspecting Hulk of having an affair with Brooke's friend.
+In 2007, news broke that the couple had separated.
+Linda filed for divorce, suspecting Hulk of cheating with Brooke's friend.

-The divorce was highly publicized and lasted several years.
-In the end, Hulk agreed to give his ex-wife 70% of his assets, properties worth $3 million, and 40% of his future business earnings.
+The messy divorce played out in the headlines for several years.
+Ultimately, Hulk agreed to give his ex-wife 70% of his assets, properties worth $3 million, and 40% of his future business earnings.

 Hulk Hogan with his first wife